Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-pseudo-elements.md

 This pseudo-element can manipulate the first line of a specific sentence.

-Let's say we want to make the first line of an article blue so it pops a bit more.
+Let's say we want to make the first line of an article blue, so it pops a bit more.
 While we are at it, we could also transform the first line to uppercase.

 ```html
 <p